suryapa1/agents-ai/labs.md

 ![goal agent run](./images/aa36.png?raw=true "goal agent run")

 8. The *utility* one is a bit more complicated.
-But, essentially it attempts to minimize for total cost, by taking into account cost for storing inventory vs the cost of not having enough inventory to meet demand.
+But, essentially it attempts to minimize for total cost, by taking into account cost for storing inventory (holding cost) vs the cost of not having enough inventory to meet demand (stockout cost).
 Based on this utility function, the agent will decide whether to order more inventory or not.

 ```
 python utility.py